 Select the price sheet appropriate for your group and decide what level of investment will meet your research needs:

-The fully burdened cost to the University of Florida for delivering 1 core hour on HiPerGator is $0.031.
-This includes the cost of the UF Data Center, electrical power, and staff salaries, which are subsidized and not charged to UF researchers.
+The fully burdened cost to the University of Florida for delivering one core hour on HiPerGator includes the cost of the UF Data Center, electrical power, and staff salaries and forms the basis for our commercial pricing.
+This pricing is available to special organizations on a case by case basis.
+We are not a commercial cloud provider.

-There are many advantages to fully mature cloud services (such as those provided by AWS) that are not provided by HiPerGator.
-This is part of the reason the AWS prices are higher.
+There are many advantages to fully mature commercial cloud services that are not provided by HiPerGator.
+This is part of the reason their prices are higher.
 These advantages include:

 - The latest cores, meaning faster processing

-- Hardware options unavailable from UFIT RC (GPUs, FPGAs, high RAM-core ratios, etc.)
+- Hardware options unavailable from UFIT RC (FPGAs, high RAM-core ratios, etc.)

 - Off-site backups/redundancy/high-availability